chlorpheniramine maleate; ibuprofen; pseudoephedrine hydrochloride

 CHILDREN'S ADVIL ALLERGY SINUS (chlorpheniramine maleate; ibuprofen; pseudoephedrine hydrochloride) by GSK.
 Approved for these symptoms due to hay fever, other upper respiratory allergies: runny nose itchy, watery eyes sneezing itching of the nose and 1 more indications.
 First approved in 2004.

-Children's Advil Allergy Sinus is an oral suspension combining ibuprofen (NSAID), chlorpheniramine maleate (first-generation antihistamine), and pseudoephedrine hydrochloride (decongestant) to treat pediatric upper respiratory allergy symptoms including congestion, runny nose, sneezing, and itchy/watery eyes.
-This fixed-dose combination addresses multiple symptom pathways simultaneously in children with hay fever and allergic rhinitis.
+Children's Advil Allergy Sinus is a fixed-dose oral suspension combining ibuprofen (NSAID), chlorpheniramine maleate (first-generation antihistamine), and pseudoephedrine HCl (decongestant) for pediatric patients.
+It treats upper respiratory allergy symptoms including rhinorrhea, pruritus, lacrimation, and nasopharyngeal congestion in children with hay fever and environmental allergies.
+The combination addresses multiple symptom pathways: antihistamine blocks H1 receptors to reduce allergic response, NSAID provides analgesic/anti-inflammatory action, and decongestant causes nasal vasoconstriction.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.